webdock-io/php-whmcs/README.md

 **Notes and known issues:**

+- Right now no information on logins or SSH users are being created when a VPS is created.
+So you as a reseller will need to set up a Shell User or send the default admin shell user (and others, e.g. Database, FTP etc.) for a LAMP/LEMP stack manually to the customer.
 - The Create Command should not be triggered manually if it has already been run automatically for a product, as this will just create a new VPS in Webdock with the same name.
 There is no functionality at the moment in this module that prevents double-provisioning.
 - The Suspend and Unsuspend actions in WMCS simply stop or restart the VPS server respectively
 - You will NOT be able to use the Terminate Module Command to automatically delete a VPS from Webdock unless contacting Webdock Support first.
 You will receive a 401 error when using this Command as it requires special privileges.